dillonpan/exit-surveys/README.md

 2. Each dataframe contains many of the same columns, but the column names are different
 3. The data has multiple columns/rows areas that signify employee dissatisfaction lead to their resignation, so the datasets are a bit messy

-# Identify Missing Values and Drop Unneccessary Columns
+# Identify Missing Values and Drop Unnecessary Columns
-There's many steps we need to take to clean the data but we can start with the 'Not Stated' values and getting rid of uneccesary columns.
+There's many steps we need to take to clean the data but we can start with the 'Not Stated' values and getting rid of unnecessary  columns.
 ```python
 # Read the file again but overwrite the 'Not Stated' cells with NaN values.
 Override the dete_survey variable.
 dete_survey = pandas.read_csv('[directory].dete_survey.csv', na_values='Not Stated')